enkidevs/curriculum/typescript/introduction/tsc-using-types/tsc-any-void-null-undefined.md

 For example, if we are expecting to get the phone number from a user and they don't give it to us, a sensible default value we can use is `null`.

 The reason `null` is more sensible than `undefined` in this case is because `null` means that we determined that a value is missing.

-`null` means that something has no value by choice.

 When a value is `undefined` we cannot know if it's `undefined` because we set it as such or because it never had a value in the first place.